Rome2Rio

 What companies run services between St. Louis, MO, USA and Tyler, TX, USA?

-American Airlines flies from Lambert–St. Louis International Airport (STL) to Tyler (TYR) 5 times a day.
+American Airlines flies from Lambert–St. Louis International Airport (STL) to Tyler (TYR) twice daily.
 Alternatively, you can take a bus from St Louis Bus Station to Tyler via Dallas Bus Station in around 19h 55m.

 Airlines